 The market for rainwater reuse currently has two segments: the sale of basic harvesting equipment and the assembly, commissioning, service and maintenance of this equipment.
 It is not enough to install the rainwater harvesting system; it must be monitored to avoid losses and leaks.
 The maintenance and planning segment is expected to increase 6.2% per year by 2022 and close this cycle with an annual revenue of US$ 205 million.
 "But there are a lot of people who do not even think about how much they could reduce their own [rain] water consumption thanks to a rainwater harvesting system," says the professor.

-For Mierzwa, rainwater reuse is worthy, mainly, for large commercial and industrial operations, which consume equally large volumes of the resource in its distribution network.
+For Mierzwa, rainwater reuse is mainly valuable for large commercial and industrial operations, which consume equally large volumes of the resource in its distribution network.
 "For shopping centers and industries with large slabs, the installation of a rainwater harvesting system pays off quickly because it replaces a paid source with a virtually free one," Mierzwa explains.
 For him, outside of big centers, the solution is economically feasible only in regions with serious water scarcity.
 "In Brazil, this would be the case of the Northeastern semi-arid region, of a place like Northern Minas Gerais or a remote community whose population is not served by a supply system," he says.

 In the United States, where droughts are getting worse each year, there are many incentives for adopting rainwater harvesting systems.
 In Arizona, Southwest of the country, those installing such systems are entitled to a one-time tax credit of 25% on the amount invested to offset installation costs.
 In California, deeply affected by the drought in recent years, there are tax incentives for backyard facilities, as well as a proposal to rule out rainwater reuse systems from the property taxes.
 In Santa Fe, New Mexico, lawmakers have been bolder: every new property is legally required to have a rainwater harvesting system.

 Rainwater can also be an alternative to agriculture, especially in drought regions.
-However, adopting an efficient solution requires great investment, since the volumes required are larger, and storing them is more costly and complicated.
+However, adopting an efficient solution requires a great investment, since the volumes required are larger, and storing them is more costly and complicated.
 Currently, the dams are the most recommended option.
 "The system works best when it is used to irrigate what has the biggest economic value," says Mierzwa.
 "Vegetable production is a good example, since it is a profitable crop with a shorter cycle," explains Mierzwa.

 Nevertheless, in large cities, Mierzwa is more skeptical about the positive effects of a rainwater reuse system.
 According to him, in some cases, the best alternative is to invest in broader measures, such as drainage and pollution control of water sources.
 Considering the investment return, rainwater harvesting is not an advantage over integrated systems such as water reuse from sewage treatment.
 Still, and despite criticism of domestic use, Mierzwa believes that rainwater harvesting will remain in major water-scarce regions.